Depression and heart failure

 - It can change your nervous system and hormonal balance.
 If this happens, you could get a heart rhythm disorder (arrhythmia).

-- Get in touch with friends and family.
-Being connected with friends or family can help you return to the person you were before.
+- Connection: Friends and family can help you return to the person you were before.

 Supportive family and friends can greatly help someone who is depressed.

-- Remember that depression is a disorder.
+- Remember that depression and anxiety is a disorder.
 It is not a personal weakness or failure.

-- Encourage your depressed friend or family member to get professional help.
+- Encourage your friend or family member, with depression or anxiety, to get professional help.

 - Get more information from support groups or organizations.

-- Inform yourself and your family about depression.
+- Inform yourself and your family about depression and anxiety.

-- Help your depressed friend or family member to follow their prescribed treatment plan and keep appointments.
+- Help your depressed or anxious friend or family member to follow their prescribed treatment plan and keep appointments.

-- If medication is needed, make sure your depressed friend or family takes it as prescribed.
+- If medication is needed, make sure your friend or family member with depression or anxiety, takes it as prescribed.

 - Encourage your friend or family member to follow recommended lifestyle changes.